ucs-compute-solutions/flashstack-IaC-OCP4/README.md

 OpenShift IPI automated installation is not part of this repo and the IPI installation repo is available at https://github.com/openshift-kni/baremetal-deploy/tree/master/ansible-ipi-install.

 ## Usage:
 All the details of deploying the FlashStack along with OpenShift Container Platform 4 IPI automated installation is covered in the above mentioned CVD.
-Refer the document for detailed instructions on how to execute the Ansible Playbooks to bring up the OpenShift Container Platform environment delivered a Infrastructure as Code (IaC).
+Refer the document for detailed instructions on how to execute the Ansible Playbooks to bring up the OpenShift Container Platform environment delivered as Infrastructure as Code (IaC).

 ### Playbook Execution Commands – Summary: